elinkthings/BodyFatScaleSDKDemoAndroid/README.md

 - How do broadcast scales determine the end of measurement?
 1. All the data of the broadcast scale is returned from getAicareDevice and parsed to get the WeightData object.
 GetCmdType () == 3 in WeightData means the measurement is completed, please refer to the demo for details

--The data displayed by the scale is inconsistent with the data received by the app
+- The data displayed by the scale is inconsistent with the data received by the app
 1. The SDK will request decimals by default, and you can use getDecimalInfo () in WBYBinder to actively obtain decimals
 2. When the app calculates the weight, it needs to pass in DecimalInfo (decimal object) for calculation
 ```